Summary: Using a liquid fertilizer concentrate has many advantages in transplanting, starting, booster and foliage sprays.

 Use Concentrate As A Plant Or Bloom Booster Fertilizer

-Use as a booster solution of fertilizer over the soil around already established, or partly grown plants to boost their growth or hasten their maturity and increase yields.
+Use as a booster solution of organic fertilizer over the soil around already established, or partly grown plants to boost their growth or hasten their maturity and increase yields.

 This is the same strength as the starter solution.
 The number of applications varies with the crop.